icon_notification notification-animation 2

 Rate of TCS*

-Education financed by loan from financial institution
+Education financed by a loan from financial institution

 0.5% of the aggregate of the amounts more than ₹7 lakh in a Financial Year

-Education not financed by loan
+Education not financed by a loan

 5% of the aggregate of the amounts more than ₹7 lakh in a Financial Year